Nancy-Jennifer/healthconnect-experience-lab/README.md

 No longitudinal patient reconstruction

-Data-quality guardrail

-The appointment record remains the unit of analysis.
+Data-quality guardrail: the appointment record remains the unit of analysis.

-Repeated patient_id values were not treated as reliable longitudinal patient histories because several recorded demographic and historical attributes were not stable across repeated identifiers.

 7. KPI Framework

-Three Week 4 potential KPIs were operationalised in Week 5.

 KPI